theakmore/RestAssuredFrameworkJavaTestNG/README.md

 # ReqresAPItesting

-Developed a framework for performing API Automation testing to automate https://reqres.in/ website using java REST Assured library in BDD( Behavior Driven Development) approach.
+Developed a framework for performing API Automation testing to automate https://reqres.in/ website using java REST Assured library.

 ## Automated the following scenarios/requests: